gjtorikian/commonmarker/README.md

 The wrapper assumes that you have installed the libcmark dynamic library.
 It can be found [here](http://github.com/jgm/CommonMark/).

-This wrapper uses libcmark's parser, and then uses the node tree it returns to create a native ruby structure.
+This wrapper uses the node tree created by libcmark's parser to build a native ruby structure.
 The node tree is then freed, so there are no further worries about memory management.

-libcmark's HTML renderer is not used.
-Instead, a ruby renderer is used.
+Instead of using libcmark's HTML renderer, a ruby renderer is used.
 This can easily be customized by creating a subclass.
 And new renderers for different output formats are equally easy to add.